 - Order / Disorder Chaos is not simply disorder.
 Chaos explores the transitions between order and disorder, which often occur in surprising ways.

 - Mixing: Turbulence ensures that two adjacent points in a complex system will eventually end up in very different positions after some time has elapsed.
 Examples: Two neighboring water molecules may end up in different parts of the ocean or even in different oceans.
 A group of helium balloons that launch together will eventually land in drastically different places.
 Mixing is thorough because turbulence occurs at all scales.
 It is also nonlinear: fluids cannot be unmixed.

 - Feedback: Systems often become chaotic when there is feedback present.
 A good example is the behavior of the stock market.
 As the value of a stock rises or falls, people are inclined to buy or sell that stock.
 This in turn further affects the price of the stock, causing it to rise or fall chaotically.

 - Fractals: A fractal is a never-ending pattern.
-Fractals are infinitely complex patterns that are that are self-similar across different scales.
+Fractals are infinitely complex patterns that are self-similar across different scales.
 They are created by repeating a simple process over and over in an ongoing feedback loop.
-Driven by recursion, fractals are images of dynamic systems - the pictures of Chaos.
+Driven by recursion, fractals are images of dynamic systems – the pictures of Chaos.
 Geometrically, they exist in between our familiar dimensions.
 Fractal patterns are extremely familiar, since nature is full of fractals.
 For instance: trees, rivers, coastlines, mountains, clouds, seashells, hurricanes, etc.

 “As far as the laws of mathematics refer to reality, they are not certain, and as far as they are certain, they do not refer to reality.”